 Due to the nonconvexity-nonconcavity of the objective function $f$, problem \eqref{MINIMAX} may not have a saddle point.
-Hence the concept of global or local saddle points are untimely to characterize the optimality of problem \eqref{MINIMAX}.
-Recently, motivated by practical applications, the so-called global and local minimax points are proposed to describe the global and local optima of nonconvex-nonconcave min-max optimization problems in \cite{JNJ2020local} from the viewpoint of sequential games.
-Moreover, the optimality necessary condition for a local minimax point is studied in \cite{JNJ2020local} for unconstrained min-max optimization problems.
-In \cite{DZ2020optimality,JC2022optimality}, the optimality condition for a local minimax point is studied for constrained min-max optimization problems.
+Hence the concepts of global and local saddle points are untimely to characterize the optimum of problem \eqref{MINIMAX}.
+Recently, motivated by practical applications, the so-called global and local minimax points are proposed to describe the global and local optima of nonconvex-nonconcave min-max optimization problems in \cite{jin2020local} from the viewpoint of sequential games.
+Moreover, the optimality necessary conditions for a local minimax point are studied in \cite{jin2020local} for unconstrained min-max optimization problems.
+In \cite{dai2020optimality,jiang2023optimality}, the optimality conditions for a local minimax point are studied for constrained min-max optimization problems.

 Numerical methods for min-max optimization problems have been extensively studied.
-These algorithms can be divided into four classes based on the convexity or concavity of problems: the convex-concave case (see, e.g., \cite{N2004prox,N2007dual,MS2011complexity,T2008accelerated}), the nonconvex-concave case (see, e.g., \cite{RLLY2022weakly,LJJ2020gradient,LJJ2020near}), the convex-nonconcave case (see, e.g., \cite{RLLY2022weakly,LJJ2020near,LJJ2020gradient}) and the nonconvex-nonconcave case (see, e.g., \cite{DP2018limit,YKH2020global}).
+These algorithms can be divided into four classes based on the convexity or concavity of problems: the convex-concave cases (see, e.g., \cite{nemirovski2004prox,nesterov2007dual,monteiro2011complexity,tseng2008accelerated}), the nonconvex-concave cases (see, e.g., \cite{rafique2022weakly,lin2020gradient,lin2020near}), the convex-nonconcave cases (see, e.g., \cite{rafique2022weakly,lin2020gradient,lin2020near}) and the nonconvex-nonconcave cases (see, e.g., \cite{diakonikolas2021efficient,yang2020global}).

-To solve \eqref{MINIMAX} numerically, we first apply the sample average approximation (SAA) approach to obtain a discrete form.
-We collect $N$ independent identically distributed (i.i.d.) samples of $\xi$ (e.g. generated by the Monte Carlo method), denoted by $\xi^1,\cdots,\xi^N$, and obtain a discrete counterpart of \eqref{MINIMAX} as below:
+To solve problem \eqref{MINIMAX} numerically, we first apply the sample average approximation (SAA) approach to obtain a discrete form.
+We collect $N$ independent identically distributed (i.i.d.) samples of $\xi$ (e.g., generated by the Monte Carlo method), denoted by $\xi^1,\cdots,\xi^N$, and obtain a discrete counterpart of problem \eqref{MINIMAX} as below: